Referite/Referite-Backend/README.md

 # Referite-Backend
-this is backend for referite project
+This is repository of backend for referite project.